yanlynnnnn/tp/docs/DeveloperGuide.md

    1. If you are using Windows, ensure display settings is set to 100% to prevent GUI scaling issues.

    1. Double-click the jar file.
         1. Expected: Shows the GUI with a set of sample appointments.
-The window size may not be optimum.)
+The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by double-clicking the jar file.
-      Expected: The most recent window size and location is retained.
+        1. Expected: The most recent window size and location is retained.

 ### Commands for List Managers and List Trackers